noodlefrenzy/node-amqp10/api/README.md

  <dt>OPEN-SENT</dt>
  <dd><p>In this state we have sent and received the Connection header, and sent an
- open frame to our peer, but have not yet received an open frame.</p></dd>
+ open frame to our peer, but have not yet received an open frame to our peer, but have not yet received an open frame.</p></dd>